ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 RO is present at the client instance and acting as the end user.
 Assertions SHOULD be validated by the AS.

-If the identified end user does not match the RO present at the AS during an interaction step, the AS SHOULD reject the request with an `unknown_user` error  ({{response-error}}).
+If the identified end user does not match the RO present at the AS during an interaction step, and the AS is not explicitly allowing a cross-user authorization, the AS SHOULD reject the request with an `unknown_user` error  ({{response-error}}).

-If the AS trusts the client instance to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the client instance provides one or more interaction modes in its request.
+If the AS trusts the client instance to present verifiable assertions or known subject identifiers, such as an opaque identifier issued by the AS for this specific client instance, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the client instance provides one or more interaction modes in its request.